solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 {{< highlight proto "hl_lines=27-28" >}}

-// Each upstream in Gloo has a type.
+// Each upstream in Gloo Edge has a type.
 Supported types include `static`, `kubernetes`, `aws`, `consul`, and more.
-// Each upstream type is handled by a corresponding Gloo plugin. message UpstreamSpec {
+// Each upstream type is handled by a corresponding Gloo Edge plugin. message UpstreamSpec {

     UpstreamSslConfig ssl_config = 6;

-    // Circuit breakers for this upstream. if not set, the defaults ones from the Gloo settings will be used.
+    // Circuit breakers for this upstream. if not set, the defaults ones from the Gloo Edge settings will be used.
     // if those are not set, [envoy's defaults](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/cluster/circuit_breaker.proto#envoy-api-msg-cluster-circuitbreakers)
     // will be used.
     CircuitBreakerConfig circuit_breakers = 7;